krish8555/NETFLIXcopy/README.md

 # NETFLIXcopy

- CLONED THE SIGN IN PAGE of netflix
+CLONED THE SIGN IN PAGE of netflix created by KRISH PATEL